 We’ve always been told to avoid appliances such as hair dryers and hair straighteners when around areas of water but we never expect a boat to be just as deadly in emitting electrical currents.
 In most circumstances, victims don’t immediately feel any electrical currents when they enter the water.
 Most often, electricity enters the water when an electrical fault occurs.
 This could be when a certain light switch, battery charger or other electrical devices are turned on.
 Water can appear to be safe but then in less than a second, can become fatal due to faulty wiring.
 This type of negligence demands for legal compensation.
 If you or a loved one has suffered ESD, contact a premises liability attorney in Las Vegas.

 Special attention toward electrical safety on boats, marinas and other areas involving water is required.
 If electricity enters the water, the property owner is typically responsible for such negligence but it could also be the electrician or electrical inspector who installs and checks the equipment.
-In any circumstance, when ESD occurs, it’s imperative to seek the legal guidance of a personal injury attorney in Las Vegas.
+In any circumstance, when ESD occurs, it’s imperative to seek the legal guidance of a lawyer.

 Besides owners, there are many other causes such as lightning, faulty hydroelectric generators or damaged underwater power lines.
 Determining liability is often a challenge because in the majority of Electric Shock Drownings, the autopsy of the victim does not show any sign of electrical injury.
 Unless there is a witness nearby to experience and report that the electric shock in the water caused the drowning, the victim’s death is typically just labeled a common drowning.
 In fact, the Electric Shock Drowning Association has recorded 84 cases since 1986 but believe there are much more than what’s recorded.
-Because of this, it’s important you seek an experienced personal injury attorney in Las Vegas.
+Because of this, it’s important you seek an experienced attorney in Las Vegas.

 It can be difficult to prevent an ESD death but everyone should be aware of the signs and understand how to respond to such a fatal emergency.
 Some of the signs include: